sinoct/movie_seat_picker/readme.md

 You can run the linter as well using `npm run lint`

 After this the application should be accessible on `http://localhost:3000`

+You can test the application either by using the included postman collection in `movie_seat_picker.postman_collection.json` or by using this other frontend application: [Frontend app](https://github.com/sinoct/movie_seat_picker_frontend "Frontend app")